Assistance programs Rock Island County.

-And more.
+The Rocky County non-profit offers other support as well, in all cities including Moline.
 The main office is at 418 19th Street, Rock Island.
 More information on other assistance programs can be provided.
 Call them at (309) 793-6391.

-The Rock County Illinois Salvation Army provides the local community with numerous resources and assistance programs.
-The aid offered is based on local needs, the number of people who need aid, and resources.
+The Rock County Illinois Salvation Army provides the local community with numerous resources as well as financial assistance programs.
+The aid offered is based on local needs, the number of people who need support, and available resources.
 In addition, the Salvation Army partners with both the state and federal government, other churches, charities and non-profit agencies.

 Most of the towns in the county provide general financial assistance.
 Government funds can be used to pay for basic needs, such as rent, food, or energy costs.
 The town's general assistance funds will be available to those who qualify based on various conditions.
 If you do qualify note that emergency assistance is available only at most one time.
 Also look into FEMA funds.
 Call your town, and some examples are below.